aridjayarecipes/cutesrecipes.web.app/content/post/2041-recipe-of-homemade-roasted-cauliflower-brussel-sprouts.md

 1. Take 1 1/2 lb brussel sprouts

 It is time efficient and you can season it in endless ways!
 Roasted Brussel Sprout and Millet CasseroleNaturally Ella.
-Oven Roasted Cauliflower &amp; Brussels Sprouts is one side dish that is going to stand out from all the rest.
+Oven Roasted Cauliflower & Brussels Sprouts is one side dish that is going to stand out from all the rest.
 A really easy roasted vegetable recipe that will made with keto bacon butter.

 <!--inarticleads2-->